mohamed-badaoui/asus-touchpad-numpad-driver/README.md

 For any question, please do not hesitate to follow this tread discussion (https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1810183)

 Thank you very much to all the contributors, mainly on launchpad, who made this device driver possible.
-(David/magellan-2000, Pilot6/hanipouspilot, Julian Oertel /clunphumb and so many others.
+(David/magellan-2000, Pilot6/hanipouspilot, Julian Oertel /clunphumb, YannikSc and so many others.
 GG!)